The Hausdorff- and Nagata-dimension of M\"obius spaces: The Hausdorff-dimension of strong M obius spaces

-\begin{rem} Consider a metric space $(X, d)$ together with a Borel measure $\mu$ and let $Q > 0$.
+\begin{rem} Consider a metric space $(Z, \rho)$ together with a Borel measure $\mu$ and let $Q > 0$.
 We call $\mu$ {\it Ahlfors $Q$-regular} if there exists a constant $C > 0$ such that for every $R > 0$ and every ball $B_R$ of radius $R$, we have

-It is a well-known result that, whenever $(X,d)$ admits an Ahlfors $Q$-regular measure, the Hausdorff-dimension of $(X,d)$ is equal to $Q$ (cf.\,\cite{Heinonen}).
-The same is true for quasi-metric spaces $(X,d)$ and the notion of Hausdorff-dimension for quasi-metric spaces we introduced above.
+It is a well-known result that, whenever $(Z,\rho)$ admits an Ahlfors $Q$-regular measure, the Hausdorff-dimension of $(Z,\rho)$ is equal to $Q$ (cf.\,\cite{Heinonen}).
+The same is true for quasi-metric spaces $(Z,\rho)$ and the notion of Hausdorff-dimension for quasi-metric spaces we introduced above.
 The proof is analogous to the proof in the metric case.

-In \cite{LiShanmugalingam}, Li and Shanmugalingam showed that, whenever a metric space $(X,d)$ admits an Ahlfors $Q$-regular measure, there is a metric $d'$ which is bi-Lipschitz to the quasi-metric obtained by taking the involution of $d$ at a point $o \in X$ and $(X, d')$ admits an Ahlfors $Q$-regular measure as well.
+In \cite{LiShanmugalingam}, Li and Shanmugalingam showed that, whenever a metric space $(Z,\rho)$ admits an Ahlfors $Q$-regular measure, there is a metric $\rho'$ which is bi-Lipschitz to the quasi-metric obtained by taking the involution of $\rho$ at a point $o \in Z$ and $(Z, \rho')$ admits an Ahlfors $Q$-regular measure as well.
 This proves that the Hausdorff-dimension for metric spaces is invariant under the operation of taking the involution of a metric and then taking a specific metric that is bi-Lipschitz to the involution.

-It is possible that this approach generalizes to quasi-metric spaces, yielding a quasi-metric notion of Ahlfors $Q$-regularity for Borel measures on M\"obius spaces and an alternativ proof of the invariance of the Hausdorff-dimension under involutions.
-However, if we want to define Ahlfors $Q$-regularity on M\"obius spaces by considering quasi-metric spaces first and then proving invariance under rescaling and involution -- as we have done here -- we are confronted with the fact that the topology induced by one quasi-metric $d$ does not agree with the M\"obius topology of $M_d$ in general (an example can be found in \cite{Schroederdyadic}).
-Thus, certain measure theoretic constructions that behave nicely for metric spaces may not yield Borel measures in the context of quasi-metric spaces. \end{rem}
+It is possible that this approach generalizes to quasi-metric spaces, yielding a quasi-metric notion of Ahlfors $Q$-regularity for Borel measures on strong M\"obius spaces and an alternativ proof of the invariance of the Hausdorff-dimension under involutions.
+However, if we want to define Ahlfors $Q$-regularity on strong M\"obius spaces by considering quasi-metric spaces first and then proving invariance under rescaling and involution -- as we have done here -- we are confronted with the fact that the topology induced by one quasi-metric $\rho$ does not agree with the M\"obius topology of $M_\rho$ in general (the quasi-metric on the dyadic numbers described in \cite{Schroederdyadic} provides an example for this).
+Thus, we run into some difficulties.
+For example, we have to ask whether the Borel $\sigma$-algebra induced by a quasi-metric $\rho$ is the same as the Borel $\sigma$-algebra induced by the M\"obius topology of a strong M\"obius structure. \end{rem}